 How do I file for divorce based upon adultery?

 Adultery is one of several grounds for divorce.
-In Texas, you need to tell the court the reason why you want to divorce your spouse, called a ground.
+In Texas, you need to tell the court why you want to divorce your spouse, called aground.

-If you wish to file for divorce based upon the grounds of adultery, then your Original Petition for divorce must list this as a ground for divorce.
+If you wish to file for divorce based upon the grounds of adultery, then your Original divorce petition must list this as a ground for divorce.

-Can I divorce my spouse in Texas without his or her knowledge?
+Can I divorce my spouse in Texas without their knowledge?

-You must make every effort to provide your spouse with notice that you have filed for divorce by properly serving your spouse with the Original Petition for divorce.
+You must make every effort to notify your spouse that you have filed for divorce by properly serving your spouse with the Original divorce petition.

-The court looks for proof that your spouse has been served so that the judge knows that you have properly notified them.
-If you do not know your spouse’s whereabouts, you must make a good faith effort to locate them through postal records, motor vehicle records or other investigation.
+The court looks for proof that your spouse has been served so that the Judge knows that you have correctly notified them.
+If you do not know your spouse's whereabouts, you must make a reasonable faith effort to locate them through postal records, motor vehicle records, or other investigations.